-We pay all of our direct operating expenses, except those specifically required to be borne by our Manager under the management agreement.
-Our Manager is responsible for all costs incident to the performance of its duties under the management agreement, including compensation of our Manager's employees and other related expenses, other than the costs incurred by our Manager for a dedicated Chief Financial Officer and controller and, if provided by our Manager, a dedicated in-house counsel.
+We also do pay all of our direct operating expenses, except those specifically required to be borne by our Manager under the management agreement.
+Our Manager is responsible for all costs incident to the performance of its duties under the management agreement, including compensation of our Manager's employees and other related expenses, other than the costs incurred by our Manager for a dedicated Chief Financial Officer, controller, if any, and in-house counsel.
 The expenses required to be paid by us include, but are not limited to: